mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 ```
   query: {
-      sql: 'SELECT * FROM customers'
+      sql: 'SELECT * FROM customers ORDER by subscriber_id DESC'
   }
 ```
+**For performance, we will order the subscriber_id in DESC order**

 You can try the query on your MySQL shell to see what the data looks like.